(CNN) — After more than two years of restrictions, we're all more than ready for a big, celebratory, this-pandemic-is-finally-easing-up trip.

 If a glamorous city escape is more your style, it doesn't get much better than this sleek urban oasis on Sunset Boulevard.

-Opened in 2019 -- just months before the pandemic hit -- its rooms are some of the largest and most luxurious in all of Los Angeles, boasting earthy, minimalist-chic decor, sumptuous marble bathrooms and unparalleled vistas over the Hollywood Hills.
+Opened in 2019 -- just months before the pandemic hit -- the rooms at 1 Hotel West Hollywood are some of the largest and most luxurious in all of Los Angeles, boasting earthy, minimalist-chic decor, sumptuous marble bathrooms and unparalleled vistas over the Hollywood Hills.

 Then there's the daybed and cabana-flanked pool, a veritable sanctuary of calm and tranquility high above LA's busy, palm-lined streets.